 501.301: Inspections and Compliance

 Pursuant to M.G.L. c.
 94I and M.G.L. c.
-94G, §§ 4(a)(xvii) through (xx), the Commission or a Commission Delegee may inspect an MTC and affiliated vehicles at any time without prior notice to determine the MTC's compliance with the act and 935 CMR 501.000.
+94G, §§ 4(a)(xvii) through (xx), the Commission or a Commission Delegee may inspect an MTC and affiliated vehicles at any time without prior notice to determine the MTC's compliance with the act and 935 CMR 501.000: Medical Use of Marijuana.
 All areas, activities and records of an MTC and activities and records of MTC agents are subject to such inspection.
 Submission of an application by or issuance of a License to an MTC constitutes consent for such inspection

 An MTC shall allow immediate access to the facility on being presented with photo identification documenting the Commission representative's affiliation with the Commission or a Commission Delegee’s affiliation with a state agency with lawful jurisdiction over the operations of an MTC.